-3 Important Ways to Prevent the Spread of Germs

-• Know and practice Standard Precaulions. - Especially hard washing and gloving. • Keep yourself, the individual and the environment clean. • Be aware of signs and symptoms of illness and infection. - Accurately record and report them.
+3 Important Ways to Prevent the Spread of Germs Know and practice standard precautions.
+Especially hand washing and gloving.
+Keep yourself, the individual and the environment clean.
+Be aware of signs and symptoms of illness and infection.
+Accurately record and report them.
+YEAR ONE